-William Playfair invented modern bar charts, as well as line and area charts in ' The Commercial and Political Atlas' in 1786, though they built on earlier work from Joseph Priestly in the mid 1700ds, and pie charts in 'Statistical Breviary' in 1801.
+William Playfair invented modern bar charts, as well as line and area charts in ' The Commercial and Political Atlas' in 1786 (though they built on earlier work from Joseph Priestly in the mid 1700ds), and pie charts in 'Statistical Breviary' in 1801.

 Napoleon's losses during his 1812 march to and from Moscow -

-possibly the best statistical graph ever drawn ... why?
+regarded as one of the best statistical graph ever drawn ... why?

 The image is discussed in detail on p41 of The Visual Display of Quantitative Information

 The chart show

 one of the original maps by John Snow - Deaths are marked by dashes and the location of the water pumps in the area are marked with circles.

 (E.W.
-Gilbert's simplified version of John Snow's map - more information on this version can be found at: http://www.ph.ucla.edu/epi/snow/cartographica39(4)1_14_2004.pdf)
+Gilbert's simplified version of John Snow's map - more information on this version and other versions of the map can be found at: https://pdfs.semanticscholar.org/5550/ad5f21ef9af9635a393c53e534ff5db1457d.pdf

 Deaths are marked by dots and the location of

 the infectious theory of disease was not generally accepted.

 dead bodies and decaying organic matter, and spread through the

 air.
 Snow thought that water was involved in the transmission of

 Cholera so he already had an idea what to look for.